cabgfx/autossl/README.md

 ## Acknowledgments

-This project implements industrial-grade safety measures through the use of Cursor's AI pair programming system, with rigorous human oversight and validation.
+This project implements industrial-grade safety measures through the use of Cursor's AI pair programming system.